siggb/KeenListener/README.md

 This project was created as a supplement to the final qualifying student work, titled "Interaction system for the speaker and listener on a mobile platform" ([Vladimir State University](http://vlsu.ru), specialty ID is 230101).

-Requires XCode 5 and iOS 7 iPhone or iPad.
+It is a server-side application for the interaction between speaker and listener through the web-browser.
+Speaker may download the presentation to the iOS-device and open access to it for their listeners.
+Project requires XCode 5 and iOS 7 iPhone or iPad.
 Project runs on the device or simulator.

 ### Requirements